-7.3 Extracting Differential Cross Sections and Normalized Yields
+7.3 Extracting Cross Sections and Normalized Yields

-After the raw data have been subjected to the CLAS12 event reconstruction software package CLARA, we intend to extract differential cross section for all processes with two-body final states, e.g. KY, $N\pi$, $p\eta$, $p\eta'$, and $p\phi$ using simulations of large amounts of Monte Carlo events to fully understand the acceptances for these processes at the accuracy level required for the partial wave analysis.
-As for all electroproduction data, the raw cross sections will be subjected to radiative corrections in order to extract the fully corrected differential cross sections.
-The radiative correction procedure for exclusive processes is well established, and it has been used for correcting single $\pi^+ n$ and $p\pi^\circ$ production as well as $K^+\Lambda$ and $K^+\Sigma$ electroproduction employing the exact procedure developed in Ref.
-[75].
-As it has been recently demonstrated [48], radiative corrections are very important for the analysis of exclusive processes in terms of resonance excitations as they affect both the polar and azimuthal angular dependencies, and consequently the partial wave analyses based on these processes.
+After the raw data have been subjected to the CLAS12 event reconstruction software package, we intend to extract differential cross section for all processes with two-body final states, e.g. KY, $N\pi$ , $p\eta$ , $p\eta'$ , and $p\phi$ , using the CLAS12 GEMC GEANT-4 Monte Carlo to fully understand the acceptances for these processes at the accuracy level required for the partial wave analysis.
+As for all electroproduction data, the raw cross sections will be subjected to radiative corrections in order to extract the final differential cross sections.
+The radiative correction procedure for exclusive processes is well established [75], and has been used in all of the analyses of the CLAS electroproduction cross sections.
+As it has been recently demonstrated [48], radiative corrections are very important for the analysis of exclusive processes in terms of resonance excitations as they affect both the polar and azimuthal angular dependencies.
+This is particularly important in the extraction of the separated U, LT, and TT structure functions from the differential cross sections involves a $\phi^$ moment analysis (see e.g. Refs.
+[48, 62, 64]).